-SLO REP is excited to offer a new workshop for adult actors.
+SLO REP is excited to offer TWO new workshops for adult actors.
 Please see below for details and we hope you’ll join us!

 |Time:||Saturdays, 9 am - 12 pm|

 You’ve landed the part.
 You’ve got the script.
 Now what?

 Learn hands-on application of acting fundamentals while going through a rehearsal process.
 You’ll be guided through character development and creating a dynamic scene using basic acting techniques, as well as learning practical components of collaborating with a director and other actors.
 This class will be valuable for both the beginning and the experienced actor.
 Be prepared to work during each class and to do a little homework.

 The class will mirror the rehearsal process; you’ll spend some time outside of class learning your lines and reading the play from which the scene is extracted, reviewing your personal notes from the previous classes and, ideally, an hour or two per week rehearsing with your scene partner.
 Being prepared to perform in class is extremely important.
 Observation is also a major part of the class.
 Wear comfortable clothes that allow for flexibility and closed-toes shoes.

 Class is limited to 12 participants.
 No class on Saturday, November 11.

 - Exercises to prepare concentration, acting on impulses and being open to other actors.

 - Discussion of memorization and the practical realities of embarking on the rehearsal process.

 The student will receive a scene from a published script.
 This will be the scene worked on for the duration of the course.